atmughrabi/AccelGraph/README.md

 ##### Verbose run with stats output

-This run outputs different AFU-Control stats based on the response received from the PSL
+This run outputs different AFU-Control stats based on the responses received from the PSL

 2. Runs algorithm that communicates with the or PSL (real HW):
 ```console